 Is universal life insurance a sound investment strategy?

 Universal life insurance can be a good investment strategy for individuals looking to grow their cash value over time and access those funds when needed.

 Which riders will pay a death benefit?

 Riders that will pay a death benefit include the accelerated death benefit rider, the child rider, and the spousal rider.
 These riders are designed to provide financial protection for the policyholder’s beneficiaries in the event of the policyholder’s death.
-The accelerated death benefit rider provides a death benefit to the policyholder’s heirs if the policyholder is diagnosed with a terminal illness.
-The child rider provides a death benefit to the policyholder’s children in the event of the policyholder’s death.
-Finally, the spousal rider provides a death benefit to the policyholder’s spouse in the event of the policyholder’s death.

 Can a universal life insurance policy be sold?

 Yes, a universal policy can be sold.
 The policies are typically sold through financial advisors or life insurance agents.